 Guggenheim Museum

-The Guggenheim Museum Bilbao is one of the branches of the Solomon Guggenheim Museum of Modern Art.
-The unique building of the institution was designed by the American-Canadian architect Frank Gehry.
-The architectural style is deconstructivism, the main features of which are the intricate intersection of shapes and curved surfaces.
+The Guggenheim Museum in Bilbao is one of the branches of the Solomon Guggenheim Museum of Modern Art.
+The unique building of the institution was designed by American-Canadian architect Frank Gehry.
+The architectural style is deconstructivism, the main features of which are the bizarre intersection of shapes and curved surfaces.

 Guggenheim Museum